 - However, the conventional lender immediately looks at your score and gives extra time to consume before approval.

 - The application process with a private lender comes with a less lengthy process to get approval.
 On the other hand, even if you have an irregular self-employed income, you’re fit.

 Financing for Construction, Renovation, and Additional Properties

-- Private lenders allow borrowers for a loan intended for maintenance, construction, and renovations, maybe for personal or commercial use.
+- Private lenders allow borrowers a loan intended for maintenance, construction, and renovations, for personal or commercial use.
 Also, you can buy a property a conventional lender won’t finance.

 - On the other hand, you can also borrow capital if you plan an investment without cash on your hands.
 Additionally, it’s also possible to borrow for a down payment.